JonasGessner/JGProgressHUD/README.md

 • Voice Over/`UIAccessibility` support.<br/>
 • And most importantly, it looks good!<br/>
 <br/>
-The <a href="Examples">Examples</a> project contains all kinds of different uses of JGProgressHUD.
-Check out the code and see what JGProgressHUD can do!
+Check out the <a href="Examples">Examples</a> project to see multiple uses and some of the awesome features of JGProgressHUD in action!
 <br/>
 <br/>
 [![GitHub release](https://img.shields.io/github/release/JonasGessner/JGProgressHUD.svg)](https://github.com/JonasGessner/JGProgressHUD/releases)